sansseriff/phd_thesis/pandoc_site/chapter_05/section_04_system_results.md

 <!-- % time walk correction -->

 A novel time-walk or pulse-pileup correction technique is used to extract accurate measurements of SNSPD pulses that arrive between 23 and 200&#160;ns after a previous detection on the same RF channel.
 Without special handling of these events, timing jitter will suffer due to RF pulse amplitude variations and pileup effects.
 As detailed in Supplementary note 3, the correction method works by subtracting off predicable timing distortions based on the inter-arrival time that precedes them&#160;[@Mueller2023; @Craiciu23].
 An in-situ calibration process is used to build a lookup table that relates corrections and inter-arrival time.
-At the highest achievable pump power, this correction method leads to 320% higher coincidence rates compared to a data filtering method that rejects all distorted events arriving within \$\simeq\$200&#160;ns of a previous pulse.
+At the highest achievable pump power, this correction method leads to 320% higher coincidence rates compared to a data filtering method that rejects all distorted events arriving within $\simeq$ 200&#160;ns of a previous pulse.

 ## Results